encode/django-rest-framework/docs/api-guide/testing.md

 To support a wider set of request formats, or change the default format, [see the configuration section][configuration].

+#### Explicitly encoding the request body

-If you need to explictly encode the request body, you can do so by explicitly setting the `content_type` flag.
+If you need to explictly encode the request body, you can do so by setting the `content_type` flag.
 For example:

     request = factory.post('/notes/', json.dumps({'title': 'new idea'}), content_type='application/json')